 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

-Many studies have suggested that increasing consumption of plant foods like cucumber decreases the risk of obesity, diabetes, heart disease and overall mortality while promoting a healthy complexion, increased energy, and overall lower weight.
+Many studies have suggested that increasing consumption of plant foods like cucumber decreases the risk of obesity, diabetes, heart disease, and mortality while promoting a healthy complexion, increased energy, and overall lower weight.

-Made up of mostly water and full of important electrolytes, cucumber is a perfect food to have on hand during the hot summer months to prevent dehydration.
+Made mostly of water and full of important electrolytes, cucumber is a perfect food to have on hand during the hot summer months to prevent dehydration.
 Adding cucumber to water is a great way to increase water consumption as well.

 3) Bone health

-Low intakes of vitamin K have been associated with a higher risk for bone fracture.
-Adequate vitamin K consumption can be achieved by eating a proper intake of fruits and vegetables (one cup of cucumber provides 11% of your daily needs) and is important for improving calcium absorption essential for optimal bone health.1
+Low intake of vitamin K has been associated with a higher risk for bone fracture.
+Adequate vitamin K consumption can be achieved by eating a proper intake of fruits and vegetables (one cup of cucumber provides 11 percent of your daily needs) and is important for improving calcium absorption which is essential for optimal bone health.

-As a member of the Cucurbitaceae family of plants, cucumbers contain high levels of nutrients known as cucurbitacins.
-Cucurbitacins are known to block the JAK-STAT and MAPK signaling pathways that are used by cancer cells to proliferate and survive.
-Cucumbers contain cucurbitacins A, B, C, D and E. 3,4
+As a member of the Cucurbitaceae family of plants, cucumbers contain high levels of nutrients known as cucurbitacins, which may have anticancer properties.
+These properties may prevent cancer cells from proliferating and surviving.
+Cucumbers contain cucurbitacins A, B, C, D, and E.

 Nutritional breakdown of cucumber